-(b) The child is at least eighteen years of age and less than twenty-one years of age and is mentally or physically handicapped as defined below:
+(b) The child is at least eighteen years of age and less than twenty-one years of age and has been diagnosed with one of the disabilities defined in this paragraph:

-(ii) Physically handicapped is the impairment of vision, speech, or hearing; congenital orthopedic impairment, orthopedic impairment caused by disease, or orthopedic impairment from other causes (e.g., amputation); impairment caused by chronic or acute health problems (e.g., rheumatic fever); or a concomitant of the aforementioned.
+(iii) Physical disability is a vision, speech or hearing impairment; congenital orthopedic impairment, orthopedic impairment caused by disease, or orthopedic impairment from other causes (e.g., amputation); impairment caused by chronic or acute health problems (e.g., rheumatic fever); or a concomitant of the aforementioned.

 (5) Other sources of assistance are inadequate or are unavailable to meet the child's immediate needs.

-(1) A clear written statement of the child's special need as defined in paragraph (C)(3) of this rule.
-The statement shall be supported by an assessment or evaluation from a qualified professional including an opinion as to the origin of the problem, past history, prognosis and recommendations related to future treatment needs.
-For the purpose of this rule, a qualified professional is defined as a licensed independent social worker (LISW), professional counselor licensed by section 4757.23 of the Revised Code, physician, physician assistant, certified nurse practitioner, psychiatrist, psychologist, or occupational, physical or speech therapist, a licensed social worker (LSW) or other licensed/certified professionals who are under the direct supervision of any of the professionals listed in this paragraph.
-The qualified professional shall not be responsible for providing public casework services to the child.
-The qualified professional's diagnosis of handicap or condition must be within the professional's area of expertise.
+(1) A clear written statement of the child's needs as defined in paragraph (D)(3) of this rule.
+The statement is to be supported by an assessment or evaluation from a qualified professional including an opinion as to the origin of the problem, past history, prognosis and recommendations related to future treatment needs.
+For the purpose of this rule, a qualified professional is defined as a licensed independent social worker (LISW), professional counselor licensed by section 4757.23 of the Revised Code, physician, physician assistant, certified nurse practitioner, chiropractor, dentist, orthodontist, psychiatrist, psychologist, or occupational, physical or speech therapist, a licensed social worker (LSW) or other licensed/certified professionals who are under the direct supervision of any of the professionals listed in this paragraph.
+The qualified professional is not to be responsible for providing public casework services to the child.
+The qualified professional's diagnosis of disability or condition is to be within the professional's area of expertise.

-(2) A completed JFS 01052 "Credentials of Professional Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding" (rev. 4/2019), if applicable.
+(2) A completed JFS 01052 "Credentials of Professional Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding," if applicable.

-(3) A written statement that clearly indicates why the requested service is not within the resources of the family, a copy of the JFS 01681 "Applicant Financial Statement" (rev. 10/2000) and a copy of the family's most recent IRS 1040.
+(3) A written statement that clearly indicates why the requested service is not within the resources of the family, a copy of the JFS 01681 "Applicant Financial Statement" and a copy of the family's most recent IRS tax return.

 (5) A copy of the relevant provisions in any public or private health insurance policy held by the family regarding the child's eligibility for services and the services that are covered under the policy.